-Arizona schools use onsite service from Flamecheck International LLC to clean, treat and certify their stage curtains
+Arizona schools use onsite service from Flamecheck International LLC to clean, treat and certify their stage curtains so they are fire code compliant

 In every school across the country, there is a stage; the place where countless variety shows and productions will play out, acted by students to family and friends in the packed theater.
 Drama builds and sets are hidden by thick, velour stage drapes.
 These super-sized fabric pieces used to decoratively conceal various parts of the stage from the audience can also be a fire hazard.